 - by Apostolo Zeno (1669 - 1750) [author's text not yet checked against a primary source]

-Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive)
+Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive):

-Set by by Antonio Vivaldi (1678 - 1741), RV 736 (1719), first performed 1719Researcher for this text: Andrew Schneider [Guest Editor]
+Set by Antonio Vivaldi (1678 - 1741), RV 736 (1719), first performed 1719Researcher for this page: Andrew Schneider [Guest Editor]

-.
-Sì, per regnar [sung text checked 1 time]
+Sì, per regnar Matches base text

 (a Cino) Sì, per regnar diletto sposo (a Sivenio) Sì, per goder volto amoroso t'attendo in sen. Povero amante, tanto costante, il premio godi delle tue frodi, mio caro ben.